nathants/posts/001_scaling_python_data_processing_vertically/readme.md

 step 2 will group by passengers and count. this pipeline will run once per input file, and will run in parallel on all cpus.

-we will use shell redirection instead of cat for the input since it's more efficient.
+we'll use shell redirection instead of cat for the input since it's more efficient.

 ```python
 # group_and_count.py